You are here:

 Editor

-Horton grew up in Wellington, and in the mid-60s began working as an editor at the New Zealand Broadcasting Corporation.
+Horton grew up in Wellington, and in the mid-60s began working as an editor at the NZ Broadcasting Corporation.
 There he worked on both documentary and drama, including historical tale The Killing of Kane (1971), which was a little of both.
-This re-enactment of an attack by Chief Titokowaru was the first local TV drama shot in colour.
+This re-enactment of an attack by Chief Titokowaru marked the first local TV drama shot in colour.

-In 1975 Horton was part of a team of future film talents to work on kidult series The Games Affair.
-Over the next few years he edited Fred Dagg classic Dagg Day Afternoon, worked with Sam Neill on doco Surf Sail, and in 1979 made his feature-length debut, on an adaptation of Roger Hall classic Middle Age Spread.
+In 1975 Horton was one of a group of rising talents to work on kidult series The Games Affair.
+Over the next few years he edited Fred Dagg classic Dagg Day Afternoon, worked with Sam Neill on documentary Surf Sail, and in 1979 made his feature-length debut, on an adaptation of Roger Hall's classic play about a mid-life crisis, Middle Age Spread.
+The print for the film was created in Australia; there were some moments of stress when the print arrived in Auckland for the premiere, and was one stop too dark.

 In the 80s, Kiwi cinema finally reached flight altitude, and Horton's name seemed to be on many of the best films emerging.
-From 1980 to 1985 he edited 11 features - plus TV movie Iris, whose film within a film structure presented its own challenges.
-Horton had worked with many of the directors before, including Roger Donaldson, the man behind 1981 classic Smash Palace.
+From 1980 to 1985 he edited 11 features — plus TV movie Iris, whose film within a film structure presented its own challenges (he also found time to to visit Hollywood after being awarded a 20th Century Fox Film Fellowship).
+Horton had worked with many of the directors before, including Roger Donaldson, for whom he edited 1981 classic Smash Palace and the After the Depression episode of pioneering TV drama Winners & Losers.
 But the key collaboration for Horton was arguably with Geoff Murphy, who had co-directed Dagg Day Afternoon.

-In 1980 Murphy and Horton rushed to ready a little movie for Cannes that would sell to 20 countries there, and become the first bonafide Kiwi blockbuster: Goodbye Pork Pie.
-The two worked together on two ambitious follow-ups, Utu and The Quiet Earth.
-20 years later, after an extended Hollywood sojourn by Murphy, they would collaborate once more for Murphy's 2004 thriller Spooked.
+In 1980 Murphy and Horton rushed to ready a little movie for Cannes that would sell to 20 countries there, and become the first bonafide local blockbuster: Goodbye Pork Pie.
+The two worked together on two eclectic and ambitious follow-ups, Utu (and later its redux version) and The Quiet Earth.
+20 years later, after an extended Hollywood sojourn by Murphy, they collaborated again for Murphy's 2004 thriller Spooked.

 The decade following The Quiet Earth saw Horton alternating feature films (the under-rated Starlight Hotel, co-editing the Footrot Flats movie, and a rare American-shot project, Zandalee) with occasional television work, including Alexander Graham Bell mini-series The Sound and the Silence

 Horton won editing awards for two films from this period: acclaimed rite of passage movie The End of the Golden Weather, a long-time dream project for Ian Mune, and Once Were Warriors.
 Amongst the many reviewers won over by Warriors' defiantly in your face approach, Variety reviewer David Stratton praised Horton's contribution.
-Horton would also edit the highly-regarded sequel What Becomes of the Broken Hearted?
+Horton argues that the film was made on a tight budget, meaning there was less footage than normal to work with.
+Horton would also edit well-regarded sequel What Becomes of the Broken Hearted?

-Horton must have done okay, because he was later called back for his most high profile project to date: Peter Jackson's The Two Towers, probably the most structurally challenging episode of the Lord of the Rings trilogy.
-Working with assistant Jabez Olssen, Horton laboured on a three hour long cut which featured epic battle scenes, and a CGI character (Gollum) which was still being perfected during the edit.
+Horton must have done okay, because he was later called back for his most high profile project to date: Peter Jackson's The Two Towers, arguably the most structurally challenging episode of the Lord of the Rings trilogy.
+Working with assistant Jabez Olssen, Horton laboured over a three year period on a three-hour long cut which featured epic battle scenes and a CGI character (Gollum) whose performance was still being perfected during the edit.

 Horton (and sometimes Olssen) would be nominated for many editing awards, including a Bafta, an Oscar and an Eddie from the American Cinema Editors organisation.